Sitting all day at your desk while maintaining good posture is not an easy task.

 The Different Types of Kneeling Chairs

-There are four main types of kneeling chair currently available on the market:
+There are four main types of kneeling chairs currently available on the market – kneeling stools, balans chairs, executive & deluxe kneeling chairs.

 In this section, we’ll take a look at the specific features of each type of kneeling chair.